Eastern Canada Tours3 tours available

 12 days from Whitehorse to Whitehorse

-This tour was designed by, and will be led by, senior Tour Leader, Rachel Bertsch-Kristensen, who resides in Canada's North.
-She invites you to join… Read more
+This Yukon & Alaska Tour was designed by, and will be led by, senior Tour Leader, Rachel Bertsch-Kristensen, who resides in Canada's North.
+She… Read more

 NL1 Newfoundland & Labrador Tour